Castaway Technologies maintains the highest compliance and protection standards for our customers.

 - Federal Trade Commission 2018 Privacy and Data Security Update

-E-Waste Laws per State
+E-Waste Laws by State with Year Established

 - 2000: Massachusetts